Linkdelaudela/Kilobolt_howTo/ReadMe.txt

-this program is a simple 2D platformer. created with the help of Kilobolt.
+This program is a simple 2D platformer.
+Created with the help of Kilobolt.